 “It is a fair game.
-She let me name my player and we agreed to the wager.
+She let me name my player, and we agreed to the wager.
 There are many witnesses.
-It would be wrong to cancel the game now, Guardsman.”
+It would be wrong to cancel the game now, Senior Guardsman.”

 Relc eyed the Drake shopkeeper balefully.
-From her seat Erin noticed the shopkeeper’s tail was wagging a bit.
-He also had a gleeful look on his face if she was reading his face right.
+Erin noticed the shopkeeper’s tail was wagging a bit.
+He also had a gleeful look if she was reading his face right.